 A hormonal imbalance is predominantly influenced by 5a Reductase.

-These enzymes are far-reaching and affect many conditions, which are related to hair growth and hair loss, sebaceous secretions, and potential keratinisation, (the key material that makes up the outer layer of skin).
+These enzymes are far-reaching and affect many conditions related to hair growth and hair loss, sebaceous secretions, and potential keratinisation – the key protein that makes up the outer layer of skin.

-Androgen inhibitors are often used for hormonal acne control, this is what many researchers refer to as DHT medicated acne a specific anti-androgen, that inhibits the enzyme 5a Reductase, without blocking the androgen receptor, this control treatment is proving to be the ideal approach when treating DHT medicated acne.
+Androgen inhibitors are often used for hormonal acne control; many researchers refer to as DHT medicated acne a specific anti-androgen, that inhibits the enzyme 5a Reductase, without blocking the androgen receptor, this control treatment is proving to be the ideal approach when treating DHT medicated acne.

 Presently androgen inhibitors are only prescribed by dermatologists and doctors, which include Adrocur and Aldactone.

-Still today, some of the best treatments for hormonal acne available are in the form of oral contraceptives; they help to reduce sensitivity and inflammation in the skin.
+Still today, some of the best treatments for hormonal acne available are oral contraceptives; they help reduce sensitivity and inflammation in the skin.

-It is important to note, that oral treatment can have potentially negative side effects, such as the stimulation of superfluous hair, so carry out your own research on this subject, before embarking on this type of acne treatment.
+It is important to note that oral treatment can have potentially negative side effects, such as the stimulation of superfluous hair, so carry out your own research on this subject, before embarking on this acne treatment type.

 The small family of drugs that contain cyproterone acetate appears to have a very positive effect on natural acne control.

-This is due to its anti-androgen profile and ability to reduce the amount of oil the sebaceous glands produce, helping to eliminate oily skin conditions and breakouts.
+This is due to its anti-androgen profile and ability to reduce the amount of oil the sebaceous glands produce, eliminating oily skin conditions and breakouts.

-Probably one of the best Acne treatments of late, is Azelaic acid, a naturally occurring Dicarboxylic acid, that is found in whole grain, cereal, rye, barley, and animal products.
+One of the best acne treatments of late is Azelaic acid, a naturally occurring Dicarboxylic acid found in whole grain, cereal, rye, barley, and animal products.

-The acid is a potent inhibitor of 5A reductase, it has been FDA approved as a topical preparation for the treatment of acne.
-It is anti-bacterial and anti-keratinising, which means it normalises the abnormal growth of skin cells that line the follicle on the skin’s surface; it is also a scavenger of free radicals helping to reduce inflammation.
+The acid is a potent inhibitor of 5A reductase; it has been FDA approved as a topical preparation for acne treatment.
+It is anti-bacterial and anti-keratinising, which means it normalises the abnormal growth of skin cells that line the follicle on the skin’s surface; it is also a scavenger of free radicals to reduce inflammation.